ChartsCSS/ChartsCSS.org/src/components/stacked.md

 # Stacked

-Stacked charts places the items either atop one another (column chart) or side-by-side (bar chart).
+Stacked charts place the items either atop one another (column chart) or side-by-side (bar chart).

 ## Stacked Charts

-Stacked charts are used to show how a larger group is divided into smaller groups and what the relationship of each part has on the total amount.
+Stacked charts are used to show how a larger group is divided into smaller groups and what the relationship of each part is to the total amount.

 There are two types of stacked charts:

-* **Simple stacked chart** - each item placed after the previous one.
-The total item is all the items added together.
-Ideal for comparing between groups.
+* **Simple stacked chart** - each item is placed after the previous one.
+The total number of items equals the items added together.
+This is ideal for comparing groups.

-* **Percentage stacked chart** - shows the percentage-of-the-whole of each group and are plotted by the percentage of each item to the total amount in each group.
+* **Percentage stacked chart** - shows the percentage as a whole for each group.
+These charts are plotted using the percentage of each item within each group.
 This makes it easier to see the relative differences between quantities in each group.

 ## Using Stacked Charts

 By definition, stacked view can be applied only on multiple datasets (with `.multiple` class).
-A single datasets has nothing to stack.
+A single dataset has nothing to stack.

-To change the display to stacked view simply use the `.stacked` class.
+To display a stacked view simply use the `.stacked` class.

 ```html
 <table class="charts-css multiple stacked">